 - International Station - From Terminal 1 Arrivals, Exit A turn right and head to the end, or use the lift/escalator by Check In desk A.

 Station access fee

 When you enter or exit the train station at Sydney Domestic Airport or Sydney International Airport, a station access fee is charged, on top of your train fare.
 The fee is automatically deducted from your Opal card or contactless payment, and is included in the cost of an Opal Single trip ticket.
 It is charged by the Airport Link Company who privately-owns the airport stations.

 The Opal 60 minute transfer doesn't apply at Sydney Airport stations.
 If you tap off at the airport and tap on again within one hour, you'll be charged for two journeys, including two station access fees.
 This gives you two paid journeys towards your Weekly Travel Reward.

 The station access fee is the same whether you are using an Opal card, contactless payment or Opal single ticket, however train fares are cheaper using an Opal card or contactless payment.
-The Sydney Airport station access fee weekly cap is only applied to Opal cards.
+The Sydney Airport station access fee weekly cap is applied to both Opal cards and contactless payments.